ARGOeu/argo-ams-library/README.md

 # argo-ams-library

-A simple library for interacting with the ARGO Messaging Service
+A simple python library for interacting with the ARGO Messaging Service